What you are about to read

 1. Eating in Paris: tips for finding a good restaurant

-The best restaurants are not always near the major tourist attractions, so lose yourself in the narrow streets and take a stroll around Bastille.
-You'll also find plenty to tempt you in the department stores on the grand boulevards.
+The best restaurants are not always near the major attractions.
+Wander through the small streets and take a stroll around Bastille.
+You will also find plenty to enjoy in the department stores on the grand boulevards.
 Dining out is part of the French art of living.
-You sit down, enjoy your meal and, above all, chat.
+You sit down, enjoy your meal, and above all, chat.

-A café in Montmartre.
-Photo selected by Monsieur de France: RuslanKal on Depositphotos.
+A café in Paris.
+Photo chosen by Monsieur de France: by Dan Novac from Pixabay

 2. The secret of the croissant in Paris.